Shutter speed is the most obvious contributing factor to exposure. Alongside aperture and ISO, it has the biggest effect on your photos.

 A 50mm lens on a 1.5x crop camera (APS-C), like a Canon EOS R7, provides a field of view of a 75mm lens (50 x 1.5).
 So, you’re better off using a shutter speed faster than 1/80 s.

-Using a shutter speed only slightly faster than recommended might result in some blur.
+Using a shutter speed only slightly faster than recommended might result in some blur in your image.
 Your hands might be shakier than the average.
 The only way to know this is by experimenting.

 Anything slower than this recommended value most likely needs a tripod.
-Or, image stabilization can be a solution, which most telephoto lenses have built-in.
-It’s also increasingly widespread in standard and wide-angle lenses, especially in zooms.
+Image stabilization can also be a solution.
+Most telephoto lenses have it built-in.
+It’s also increasingly widespread in standard and wide-angle lenses, especially zooms.

-More often than not, you want to take your photo at a comfortably short speed, such as 1/500 s in the case of a standard lens.
-This will also help freeze the movement of your subject.
+You often want to take your photo at a comfortably short speed, such as 1/500 s for a standard lens.
+A fast shutter also helps freeze the movement of your subject.

 Remember that this amount largely depends on the speed of your subject and how close you are to it.
 In most situations, slow shutter speed results in blurred images.